What is an Organization: Definition, Characteristics, Types, and Examples

 Purpose of an Organization

-An organization has a mission, vision, values, and priorities.
+An organization exists to fulfill a purpose, guided by its mission, vision, values, and priorities.
+These elements shape its goals and operations.

 Types of Organization Structures